Through Tanzanian heat and rains

 I spent nights in campgrounds, under the rain or in the fog.
 Most of the time gas stations or hotels have an area where you can camp and cook for US$3.
 Today, May 29, I will attempt to take the road to the border, on the slope of Kilimanjaro.
 The road has the reputation to be difficult, and may be cut, in which case it will take me few hours to go back and find a more convenient road.

-25 Responses to “Through Tanzanian heat and rains”
+25 Replies to “Through Tanzanian heat and rains”

 BONJOUR!